K-Sato1995/gatsbyBlog/content/posts/Web-Application-Database-servers/index.md

 > A `Web server` is a program that uses HTTP (Hypertext Transfer Protocol) to serve the static files to users, in response to their requests.
 > [What is Web server? - Definition from WhatIs.com](https://whatis.techtarget.com/definition/Web-server)

-If a web server gets a request to serve a static HTML, CSS of Javascript file, it just returns the requested file.
+If a web server gets a request to serve a static HTML, CSS of JavaScript file, it just returns the requested file.
 But what happens if a web server gets a request that has to be processed dynamically?
 That's when an application server comes in.